Chris35Wills/Chris35Wills.github.io/courses/Intro_github/merging.md

 the "Settings" of your repository.
 Click on the "Settings" link (normally on the right), and then navigate to "Collaborators".
-GitHub provides a search box to find people, based either on their email address of GitHub username.
+GitHub provides a search box to find people, based either on their email address or GitHub username.
 Find the person you want to add, and then click "Add collaborator".

 ## Conflict